GerHobbelt/jquery.sparkline/README.md

 ## About this fork

-* The intent of this fork is to build the Javascript files with Grunt 0.4 and to check the built files into the repo.
+The intent of this fork is to build the Javascript files with Grunt and to check the built files into the repo.

-* The min file is minified using [UglifyJS](https://github.com/mishoo/UglifyJS) with default settings.
+The min file is minified using [UglifyJS](https://github.com/mishoo/UglifyJS) with default settings.

-* Checking in built files is [not what the original author wants](https://github.com/gwatts/jquery.sparkline/pull/77) in his repo.
+Checking in built files is [not what the original author wants](https://github.com/gwatts/jquery.sparkline/pull/77) in his repo.
-* So why does this fork do that?
+So why does this fork do that?
 Well, the built files will then be available to developers who use jquery.sparkline and use Bower for dependency management and Grunt to pluck the files they need in their project.
-This lets the developer avoid having to run Grunt in dependency directories (eg, node_modules) before running their own builds.
+This lets the developer avoid having to run Grunt in dependency directories (e.g., node_modules) before running their own builds.

-* In order to allow for tag level targeting via Bower, new tags will be made, starting at 2.1.3
+ In order to allow for tag level targeting via Bower, new tags will be made, starting at 2.1.3